cstml/cstml.github.io/_posts/2021-05-03-haskell-monoid.md

     t3    = \x -> x `mod` 6 == 0
 ```

-Ok I know what you are thinking, that might not be the nicest section ever, but
+Ok, I know what you are thinking, that might not be the nicest section ever, but
 Haskell allows use to make it nicer by taking that aux function and declaring it
 as such: